 What "antifreeze" actually means for customers

-This is an example of a “secure” chemical being used as antifreeze.
+This is an example of a "secure" chemical being used as an antifreeze.
 Do not be surprised by the term antifreeze or by the chemical, propylene glycol.
-While couple of chemicals are totally without danger, propylene glycol is taken into consideration to be safe at the reduced concentrations, used in personal care items or even food products
+While a couple of chemicals are total without danger, propylene glycol is taken into consideration to be safe at the reduced concentrations, used in personal care items or even food products

 Propylene glycol in personal care products.

-It is an usual additive in shaving creams and gels.
+- It is the usual additive in shaving creams and gels.

 Just how propylene glycol affects hair

 The application of propylene glycol that is most pertinent to those of us with curly hair is as a humectant.
-All the usual warnings for use with regard to its abilities to draw in water to the hair from the setting or to draw water from the hair to itself.
-Unless you have the excellent weathers, you may experience problems with this ingredient.
+All the usual warnings for use with regard to its ability to draw in water to the hair from the setting or to draw water from the hair to itself.
+Unless you have excellent weather, you may experience problems with this ingredient.